 Social media apps use variable-ratio reinforcement — the same psychological principle behind slot machines.
 Every scroll might reveal something interesting, so your brain keeps you scrolling "just one more time."
+Furthermore, this isn't a design accident — it's intentional.

-Step 1: Use Android's built-in Digital Wellbeing
+Step 1: Use Android's Built-in Digital Wellbeing to Reduce Doom Scrolling

 - Set app timers that pause apps after a daily time limit